gravitational/teleport/docs/2.5/quickstart-enterprise.md

 Joe now has a local account on a Teleport cluster.
-The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a single sign on (SSO) mechanism.
+The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a Single Sign-On (SSO) mechanism.

-But first, lets see how Joe can login into the Teleport cluster.
+But first, lets see how Joe can log into the Teleport cluster.
 He can do this on his client laptop:

 ```bash